miyamura-web/Web_Analytics_based_Consumer_Behavior_Study/README.md

-# Analyzing Consumer Behavior through Web Analytics (In Process)
+# Analyzing Consumer Behavior through Web Analytics

 ## 📊 Project Overview :
 In the era of digital commerce, understanding consumer behavior is critical for optimizing user experience and driving sales.
 This project focuses on analyzing consumer interactions with the Myntra e-commerce platform using Web Analytics Data combined with Sentiment Analysis on product-related consumer feedback.